 6. Provide an Employee Assistance Program (EAP)

-Although commonly overlooked as a cost-effective, easily offered employee benefit, EAPs are terrific tools to allow employees access to third-party, anonymous (for the employee) assistance.
+Although commonly overlooked, EAPs are cost-effective, easily offered tools to allow employees access to third-party, anonymous (for the employee) assistance.
 When it comes to attendance issues, sometimes employees are simply experiencing a challenging time in their life and need someone to talk to.

-EAPs can help by providing a buffet of services that range from counseling referrals to financial guidance, initial legal counseling, fitness, and healthy diet webinars.
+EAPs can help by providing a buffet of services that range from counseling referrals to financial guidance, initial legal counseling, and fitness and diet webinars.
 The idea is that, in many cases, an EAP can provide support through one of its programs, which in turn can help the employee deal with personal issues that might be affecting their attendance.

 The Most Common Employee Attendance Challenges

-There are many reasons employees show up late for work or call in to notify you of their absence.
-These can range from illness to lack of motivation.
-According to a study by CareerBuilder, about one-third of employees who call out sick for the day are truly sick.
-Additionally, When I Work states that one in four workers admits to running late at least once each month.
+There are many reasons employees show up late for work or call in to notify you of absence, and these can range from illness to lack of motivation.
 Having an attendance policy in place can help ease employee absence due to the following:

 Sickness or Illness

-The most common reason employees do not report to work are sickness or bodily injury.
+The most common reasons employees do not report to work are sicknesses or bodily injury.
 These can be due to:

 - Flu and/or the common cold